vidjil/vidjil/doc/admin.md

 - Multiple scripts can be called.
 To do that, concatenate commands to use inside fuse line to call with a '&&' separator.
   `-t 100 --post 'scriptA --opt optvalA && scriptB --opt optvalB`.

-When the users select this config, these post-processes will also be called.
+When the user selects this config, these post-processes will also be called.

 ## Users, groups, and permissions